aaimar189/photographyportfolio/README.md

 # A. Aimar Photo Portfolio

-This is the photography portfolio of Andrea.
+This is photography portfolio of Andrea.
 Visit my portfolio at: [https://aaimarphoto.com]

 ## About Me